MicrosoftDocs/visualstudio-docs/docs/ide/how-to-update-existing-templates.md

     The **Export Template Wizard** opens.

 1. Follow the prompts in the wizard to export the template as a .zip file.

-If you did not select the option **Automatically import the template into Visual Studio**, place the .zip file in the following directory: %USERPROFILE%\Documents\Visual Studio \<version\>\Templates\ProjectTemplates.
+1. (Optional) To add the template to the **New Project** dialog box, place the .zip file in the following directory: %USERPROFILE%\Documents\Visual Studio \<version\>\Templates\ProjectTemplates.
+You'll need to perform this step if you did not select the option **Automatically import the template into Visual Studio** in the **Export Template Wizard**.

 1. Delete the old template .zip file.

 ## Manually updating an existing template

-You can update an existing template outside Visual Studio by modifying the files in the compressed .zip file.
+You can update an existing template without using the **Export Template Wizard**, by modifying the files in the compressed .zip file.

 ### To manually update an existing template

 1. Locate the .zip file that contains the template.
-Custom templates are usually located at %USERPROFILE%\Documents\Visual Studio \<version\>\Templates\ProjectTemplates.
+User project templates are usually located at %USERPROFILE%\Documents\Visual Studio \<version\>\Templates\ProjectTemplates.

 1. Extract the .zip file.